myaut/dtrace-stap-book/book/app/java.md

 ### Java Virtual Machine

-DTrace and SystemTap are intendended to trace applications written in native languages like C or C++ and dependent on compiler ABIs.
+DTrace and SystemTap are intended to trace applications written in native languages like C or C++ and dependent on compiler ABIs.
 If application requires virtual machine (in case it is interpreted or translated on-the-fly), virtual machine has to implement USDT probes so it can be traceable by DTrace or SystemTap.
 For example Zend PHP keeps call arguments in a global object, so you have to access that object to get arguments values instead of using `arg0-argN` syntax.

 Same works for _Java Virtual Machine_.
 Oracle's implementation of JVM, called _Hotspot_ and _OpenJDK_, which based on Hotspot support DTrace since version 1.6.
 It is available through `hotspot` and `hotspot_jni` providers.
-Latter is intendended for tracing of Java Native Interface, so we leave it out of our scope.
+Latter is intended for tracing of Java Native Interface, so we leave it out of our scope.

 By default `hotspot` provider allows to trace only rare events, such as class loading, starting and stopping threads, VM-wide and GC-wide events and JIT compiler events.
 That was done to reduce overheads of USDT probes.
 For example, to trace methods, compiler has to inject two calls into produced code: